R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-js-sdk.md

       );
   ```

-  > the [args] value is the input value from the project.
+  > The [args] value is the input value from the project.

 * It should look like this:
   ```